 Children should have a much more enjoyable and much more expressive education experience, and still be able to achieve the education they need to set them up for the rest of their lives.
 There should be less pressure and more creativity, but a clear focus on achieving good literacy, numeracy and IT skills.
 This will be achieved alongside better technology so learning is properly supported for the 21st century.
 All children will have the right to high-quality breakfasts and lunches all year round and a legal right to food if they need it.
-We propose universal free access to sport for all under 18s, giving every young Scot an equal opportunity to participate in sport, enhancing their health and wellbeing.
+To this end, ALBA has proposed the Five Point Plan for tackling Child and family poverty.
+You can read more about that here.

 ALBA has put forward a comprehensive industrial policy that will create many well paid job opportunities in ethical and sustainable industries.
 It will also support young people with meaningful training, providing career opportunities.
 Just as important as accessible job opportunities is accessible housing.
 The mass public rental housebuilding programme will ensure that young people not only have a chance to get good housing, but rents will be cheaper and quality higher.
 ALBA will push for a comprehensive system of rent controls to protect younger people who make up a disproportionately high number of renters.
 And of course no-one benefits more from rapid, serious action to avert climate catastrophe than our younger generation.

-ALBA will make it a priority to complete the A96 and A9 dualling projects.
-Following this, work to duel the A77 from Ayr to Stranraer and fix issues at the Rest and Be Thankful should be primary infrastructure projects for the Scottish Government and local authorities.
+ALBA believe it should be a priority to complete the A96 and A9 dualling projects.
+Following this, work to duel the A77 from Ayr to Stranraer and to fix the issues at the Rest and Be Thankful should be primary infrastructure projects for the Scottish Government and local authorities.

 ALBA's commitment to a strategy of Community Wealth Building will mean that towns can build up their own economies and retain much more of the economic benefit of that economy locally, enabling towns to thrive and, where necessary, regenerate themselves.
 Public procurement reform will support the small and micro-sized businesses which are so important to towns.
 A programme of mass house building will mean that towns are able to meet their local housing needs much more effectively and to do so by producing very high quality homes that will be attractive to those wishing to relocate or make a home there.
 A proper system of local democracy will mean that towns become powerful and are able to develop their own local economic and social strategies.

 The fishing community have been used as a political football and betrayed by the Brexiteers.
 Family businesses built up over generations are now in a critical financial condition.
-Only ALBA will secure both the access to Scotland’s natural marine resources and access to Scotland’s lucrative European markets through EFTA is the most viable way forward.
+ALBA believe that both the access to Scotland’s natural marine resources and access to Scotland’s lucrative European markets through EFTA is the most viable way forward.

 Scotland’s farming and food industry will similarly benefit from ALBA’s proposals to secure an early and rapid return to the European single marketplace.
 In addition, the ALBA proposal for high quality, nutritious Scottish sourced school meals will provide a huge stimulus to Scotland’s food industry.